gravitational/teleport/rfd/0172-tbot-ssh-muxer.md

   a.
 The message will be encoded in JSON.
 This will allow more fields to be
     added in the future without breaking compatability.
   b.
 The `host_port` field will be a string in the format `host:port`.
+2. The server will establish a connection to the target, and then begin forwarding data between the local connection and the target.

 Also considered was implementing the SOCKS5 protocol.
 Whilst this is more standardized, it is more complicated than necessary.
 It also relies on our